一、Audit Committee

 1. Patent Rights and Integrated Circuit Layout Protection

-2. As of the end of October 2024, our company has accumulated 108 approved patents worldwide, distributed in Taiwan, China, the United States, and other regions, with 3 patents pending.
+2. As of October 31, 2025, our company has accumulated 109 approved patents worldwide, distributed in Taiwan, China, the United States, and other regions, with 3 patents pending.

 3. We conduct prior art searches for our company's R&D innovation projects, strengthen patent layouts, assist R&D teams in design avoidance, and obtain patent rights to create competitiveness and economic value for company products.